 3. Hire the right people

 Providing high-quality, reliable customer support means that finding and hiring a great customer team is crucial.
 Some key questions you should ask when hiring support team members:

 - What skills should your support professional have?
 Do they need specific technical skills, licenses, or software knowledge?
 Ensure your job description, screening process, and interview questions list any necessary skill requirements and clearly differentiate them from the “nice-to-haves.”

-How do you keep them?
-Smart, engaged team members will want to be continually growing and learning in their roles.
+- How do you keep them?
+Smart, engaged team members will want to continually grow and learn in their roles.
 Consider giving them a career path to follow and regular feedback so they know they’re on track.

 4. Measure the right data

 Many customer service activities are easy to measure.
-Your help desk will produce detailed customer service reports, but they can’t tell you which numbers really matter to your team and what you need to do about them.
+Your customer service software will produce detailed reports, but it can’t tell you which numbers really matter to your team and what you need to do about them.

 In my experience, there are three big questions that will help you decide which metrics matter most to your situation:

-To whom are you reporting?
-The level of detail and timing of your measurements should suit the different people to which you’re reporting.
+- Who are you reporting to?
+The level of detail and timing of your measurements should suit the different people to whom you’re reporting.
 Your team leads need different reporting than your COO.

 Once you’ve selected your initial metrics, take baseline measurements and set some internal targets for your team to work toward.

 5. Pick your tools

 Battling with slow or unhelpful tools is a costly waste of your support team’s time and energy that would be much more usefully spent helping customers.
-However, customer service tools are often low on the priority list for companies who have limited budgets.
-Keep in mind that having the tools you need can make a big impact on your team and your customers.
+However, customer service tools are often low on the priority list for companies that have limited budgets.